kaitekelly/Express-Note-Taker/README.md

 n/a

 # Installation:
-💾 In the command line of the working directory, type "npm install"
+💾 In the command line of the working directory, install the following NPM packages: NPM install, express, util, and uuid.

 # Usage:
+This application is a task tracker.
+In the browser, type a task with details, then click save.
+You will see your task appear on the left hand side of the webpage.
+When you have completed your task, click the delete icon to remove the task from the task list.

 # Screenshot of application in use: